Solid Snake: Critical response

 GameDaily made Solid Snake top their Smash Bros. characters list, while PLAY listed him as one of the characters they wanted to be playable in Mortal Kombat.
 The character customization in Soulcalibur IV that allowed to create Solid Snake was listed by UGO as one of the best ones from the series owing to his popularity within gamers.
 Gavin Jasper of Den of Geek ranked Solid Snake as 12th of Super Smash Bros.
 Ultimate characters, and stated that "bringing Snake in Smash Bros. was an act of pure dominance."
 Jeremy Parish of Polygon ranked 73 fighters from Super Smash Bros.
 Ultimate "from garbage to glorious", listing Solid Snake as 18th, stating that "The legendary super-soldier Solid Snake remains one of gaming's greatest and most tragic figures."
 People expressed some disappointment on Super Smash Bros.
-Ultimate when Solid Snake wears a skintight stealth suit, and the rendition being completely changed.
-Leaving the character's butt being reduced.
-HobbyConsolas named Snake as third of their "The 30 best heroes of the last 30 years."
+Ultimate when Solid Snake wore a skintight stealth suit, and the rendition was completely changed, including the character's butt being reduced.

 Akio Otsuka's and David Hayter's performances as Solid Snake's voice actors has received praise. Ōtsuka remembers being surprised during his debut as a result of the large amount of dialogue Solid Snake was given.
 Hayter's performance was called one of the greatest in gaming as well as one of the character's most recognizable traits.
 In 2013, Game Informer ranked Hayter's role as Solid Snake as the seventh most memorable character voice in video games for "a portrayal that's considered to be a real classic in the history of video game voice acting".
+In 2024, a poll conducted by BAFTA with around 4,000 respondents named Solid Snake as the fourteenth most iconic video-game character of all time.